-I was in a library, a philosophical library in fact, in the Los Angeles area with a Jewish friend.
+I was in a library, philosophical library in fact, in the Los Angeles area with a Jewish friend.

-And we were looking at material and he commented what is the first thing that Jews think about when they arrive in a new city, a new town, a new country.
+And we were looking at material and he commented what is the first thing that Jews think about when they arrive in a new city.